Self-management of Low Back Pain in Horticulture Workers

 Effectiveness and Implementation of Self-management Strategies for Low Back Pain Among Horticulture Workers

-The primary purpose of this hybrid comparative effectiveness and implementation study is to compare two self-management strategies to manage pain, and adjust work-related ergonomic risk in nursery and landscape workers.
-This cluster randomized pragmatic study will compare interventions with different degrees of support and Specific aim 1 is to determine if self-management plus individualized guided participatory ergonomic choices (SM+PE) is more effective than self-management (SM) alone for improving LBP among horticulture workers.
+The primary purpose of this hybrid Type II comparative effectiveness and implementation study is to compare two self-management strategies in nursery and landscape workers.
+This randomized pragmatic study will compare interventions with different degrees of support to determine if self-management videos plus multimodal personalized support is more effective than self-management videos alone for improving LBP among horticulture workers.
 Both groups will review short self-management video modules to introduce general pain concepts and the importance of managing pain without medication, risks of opioid use, self-management of pain, and simple ergonomic strategies for both groups.
 Both groups will choose 1 self-management strategy to manage pain at home and 1 ergonomic workplace strategy to limit pain.
-The SM+PE participant's choices will be guided using branching logic questions matched to their self-identified most difficult work activities due to pain. guide choices matched to participant's most difficult work activities.
-This group will also: 1) review videos of their work tasks, 2) receive text reminders to support implementation, and 3) supervisors will participate in additional discussions of processes and support of workers.
+The video+support group will receive 1) check-list guidance, 2) review videos of their work tasks, and 3) receive text reminders to support implementation.
 Surveys will include instruments reflecting low back pain disability, pain, work ability, and affective or cognitive characteristics (self-efficacy, pain anxiety, depression, coping), collected at baseline, pre- and post-intervention, with follow-ups at 3- and 6-months.
-Workers will be videoed pre- and post-intervention to inform simulated work analysis for calculation of work risk and to compare any changes for the most difficult tasks.
+Workers will be videoed pre- and post-intervention for calculation of work risk and to compare any changes after the intervention.
 Specific aim 2 will identify contextual factors impacting engagement, adoption, effectiveness, and implementation.
 Interviews, focus groups, and field notes will be used to explain results and establish patterns to inform future translation.

 Study Overview